ElvenTools/elven-tools-website/src/docs/common-problems.md

 **Cause**: There is a time required between issuing the token and assigning the roles.
 The transaction can fail if the setting roles command is fired too quickly. \
 **Solution**: Wait a couple of seconds and call the command again.

+### 'Account not found' - problem with the account

+`Request error on url [accounts/erd1...]: [Account not found]`

+**Problem**: The problem can occur with any CLI command, any transaction **Cause**: The problem occurs when something is wrong with the network, or the devnet/testnet was reset, and your wallet doesn't exist anymore (doesn't have funds).
+**Solution**: Double check your wallet, check if it works properly, and check if there are no problems with devnet/testnet if you use them.
+If so, then wait till the network works again.